Advanced Open Water in Malapascua: Is It Worth the Extra Two Days?

 You’ve got your Open Water certification.
 You can dive to 18 metres.
 You’re a diver.
 So why bother with Advanced Open Water?

-Short answer: because it unlocks the best of Malapascua.
+Short answer: because it unlocks the best of Malapascua – and the whole world of diving on top.

 The Dona Marilyn wreck bottoms out at 32 metres.
-The deeper walls at Gato Island, the hammerhead zone at Deep Slope, the best coral at the outer shoals; all below 18 metres.
+The deeper walls at Gato Island and the best coral at the outer shoals; all below 18 metres.
 With only Open Water, you’re watching the party from the balcony.

 And while we do offer shark dive packages specifically for Open Water divers at Kimud Shoal (with instructor guidance), Advanced certification gives you more flexibility and independence at the shark sites.